 This is one of a series of articles about changing your name.
 Next, you might be interested in reading about passport applications in your new name.

-We provide a free deed poll template that allows you to change your name without involving any third party solicitors or companies.
-You can download the document template here.
+We provide a free deed poll document template that allows you to change your name without involving any third party solicitors or companies.